When should I register my child for an ELC place for next year? (2019/2020)

 I have not applied within the deadline – what do I do?

 You can still apply after the deadline, however this will be considered as a late application.
 Late applications will be only be processed once all applications received before the deadline have been allocated.

 If you have applied for an East Dunbartonshire Council (EDC) centre after the closing date, we cannot guarantee there will be a place available.
 If you have applied for a Partnership Centre after the closing date, approval of all late applications will be subject to available budget.

 When will I find out if I have an ELC space?

-- Early Years & Childcare allocation letters for children due to start at a Local Authority Centre in April 2019 will be sent out end of October.
-Please note: all Partnership Centres allocation letters will be sent out to parents/carers at the beginning of June 2018.
+- Early Years & Childcare allocation letters for children due to start at a Local Authority Centre in April 2020 will be sent out end of October.

 How much does extended care cost?

 • You can purchase additional hours at a cost of £4.33 per hour.
 This rate changes in August each year.

 Fees are invoiced monthly in advance and can be paid by various methods:

 Online at www.eastdunbarton.gov.uk